ClaireChen03/M1-Markov-Distinction/README.md

 Inspiration and story behind this project: I am always fascinated by biological systems.
 One system I am particularily fascinated with is slime mold foraging behavior.
 When it comes to path and efficiency optimization, we are nowhere near its rival.
 Though the intricacies of slime mold behavior are too complex to fully model given my current skillset, it would be cool to make art mimicking their behavior in the simplist way possible.
 There are many artists that make art with slime mold in real life, creating colorful and wonderful foraging networks.
 What if I could so something similar but digitally?
 Hence this project.

+## How to run the code:
+Just install the packages numpy and matplotlib, and you should be able to run the code.
+Tweak the parameters to your liking!

 ### Personal challenges:
 I had to refamiliarize with python language, learn how to responsibly code with version control, and learn new libraris such as numpy.
 The big challenge is that this is a start-from-scrach project, and everything had to be done thoughtfully, orderly to produce satisfying results.
 This was an important challege as it helped me learn how to utilize the tools I have to carry out ideas that may seem wild in the first place.
 With more time and skills in the future I would like to do more research, and refine this project to better mimic slime mold activity in real life, or in other scenarios (slime mold behavior in zero-gravity?).